 As your website grows, it will encompass more pages.
-Breadcrumb navigation allows visitors to easily navigate your website.
+Breadcrumb navigation allows visitors to navigate your website easily.

-Whether you have 10 or 10,000 pages of content, it offers a visual map of a visitor’s location while simultaneously allowing him or her to return to upper-level category pages or the homepage.
+Whether you have 10 or 10,000 pages of content, it offers a visual map of a visitor’s location while simultaneously allowing them to return to upper-level category pages or the homepage.

 Lori Ballen is a real estate agent in Las Vegas.
 She’s a digital marketing specialist, speaker, and marketing coach and loves to share her “Ballen Method” to generate website traffic and leads online.
 Lori’s specialties are SEO content writing (ranking on the search engines), social media strategies, and affiliate marketing.
 Need a website?
 Contact Lori’s brothers Jeff and Paul Helvin at Ballen Brands.